nayena/latinas-in-tech-open-source-workshop-2025/README.md

 Feel free to add your own reason below!<br>
 Example:<br>
 Monica: To lift my comunidad and build visible, inclusive tech spaces. <br>
+<br> Heidy Nayeli Naranjo: I wanna become a better SWE and be a better contributor <br>
 [Your Name]: [Your Reason]

 ---